Quick take: React Server Components (RSC) run exclusively on the server. They have zero bundle cost, can fetch data with

 }

-Common TypeScript Errors and How to Fix Them
+What Are Common TypeScript Errors and How Do You Fix Them?

 "Type 'Promise<User[]>' is not assignable to type 'User[]'", you forgot to await the async function.